nottombrown/tf-graph-tricks/README.md

 # Tensorflow Graph Inspection Tricks
-Often you'll want to hook into an existing model.
+Often you want to hook into an existing model.
 Here are some tricks for finding tensors that you care about

 #### Find all the inputs to `target_node`